What are Good Rules for Playset Safety for Kids?

 Whether setting up your own playset in the backyard or allowing your kids to play elsewhere, there are a few things you should take into consideration:

 - What does the playset sit on?
-A playset should never be placed over concrete, asphalt or blacktop as they provide very little give if a child should fall.
+A playset should never be placed over concrete, asphalt or blacktop — as they provide very little give if a child should fall.
 Even though grass seems soft, it’s often uneven, which doesn’t provide adequate stability.
 Placing a playset over wood chips, rubber mulch, sand or rubber safety pads is ideal.
-If a child accidentally falls on any of these, they’re softer and less likely to cause damage.
+If a child accidentally falls on any of these surfaces, they’re less likely to cause damage.

 - Is the playset shaded?
 We all can remember a time when we sat on a metal slide that had been baking in the sun.
 Ouch!
 If metal is used, including bolts and handrails, it should be covered to keep it from getting too hot.
-It’s ideal to keep the playset out of direct sunlight to keep kids from getting burned or overheated on hot days.
+It’s ideal to keep the playset out of direct sunlight, keeping kids from getting burned or overheated on hot days.

 Playset Rules for Kids During Play

 - Always play with supervision.
 This is especially important on public playgrounds where there are more factors that can cause injury (including other children).
-An adult should always be able to see what the kids are doing, stop any dangerous behaviors, and tend to children if they get hurt.
+An adult should always be able to see what the kids are doing to stop any dangerous behaviors or tend to children if they get hurt.

 - Use equipment the way it’s meant to be used.
 This includes things like standing on swings, running up slides, or walking across the top of monkey bars.
-Playground equipment is made with safety in mind, but can become dangerous if you use it in ways it isn’t intended to be used.
+Playground equipment is made with safety in mind, but can become dangerous if you use it in an unintended way.

 - Don’t stick your head in things.
 Kids love to see if they can stick their heads through any opening they may find, but this can cause them to get stuck.
 If the opening is between 3.5 and 9 inches, it’s more likely they won’t be able to get their heads back out.
 However, no matter the size, kids shouldn’t stick their heads through openings that the rest of their body can’t easily fit through.